ryan-lab-duke/programming-for-sds-site/README.md

 * Perform basic data analysis on table, vector, and raster data

-* Visualize different types of data using Python
+* Visualize different types of data

 * Recognize the importance of open-source software